iver/config/README.md

 Git baubles

-This is an obsolete repository, you can use [https://github.com/ivan-iver/config] intead.
+This is an obsolete repository, you can use [https://github.com/ivan-iver/config](https://github.com/ivan-iver/config) instead.